-Note: ‘Dogs feeling guilty’ is one of the popular myths in the dog training world.
+Note: ‘Dogs feeling guilty is one of the popular myths in dog training.
 This one creates severe punishment situations in dogs and ‘funny’ videos on the Internet.

 As professionals, we should be prudent.
 Our current knowledge only allows us to say that the dog exhibits pacifying behavior and, in behavioristic terms, that the dog associates a specific approach (verbal or bodily) of the human with something unpleasant, not with something it did hours ago.
 We cannot confirm or deny guilt in dogs.
 We don’t know if it exists or how dogs show it.

-These are complex concepts to explain in other species (even in ours).
-By stating they fell guilty, we may make the mistake of anthropomorphism.
+These are complex concepts to explain in other species (even ours).
+By stating they feel guilty, we may make the mistake of anthropomorphism.
 By denying it, we may make the mistake of anthropodimorphism.

-You shouldn’t fear to say “I don’t know,” or “I cannot prove it” in these specific subjects.
+It would be best if you didn’t fear saying “I don’t know” or “I cannot prove it” in these specific subjects.

 “Absence of evidence is not evidence of absence.” – Carl Sagan